karlbuscheck/micdrop-notebooklm-gpt/README.md

 - **Google Colab** — for free GPU access and seamless integration with Drive
 - **Python 3.11.12** — base language for all modeling and data wrangling
-- **transformers** — Hugging Face's library for working with 'distilgpt2` and custom fine-tuning
+- **transformers** — [Hugging Face Transformers](https://huggingface.co/docs/transformers/index) library for working with `distilgpt2` and custom fine-tuning.
 - **torch** — PyTorch backend powering the fine-tuning and inference
 - **curl** — to download the custom training script from the course server
 - **subprocess** — to manage training script execution with more readable output
 - **Google Drive** — used to store and export the final model
 - **gdown** - to download the fine-tuned model ZIP file from Google Drive
-- **zipfile &json** - to unzip the downloaded model and patch its config so it runs correctly
+- **zipfile & json** - to unzip the downloaded model and patch its config so it runs correctly

 ## Acknowledgements